saksham93/webpack-static-webpage-example/README.md

 ```
 npm run start
 ```
-Then you can open this url(http://localhost:4200) in you browser.
+Then you can open this url(http://localhost:4200) in your browser.

 If you wanna build, use this command.
 ```